MelonKony/millmint/site/factbook/state/law/civil-rights.md

         1. do not discriminate on the basis of race;
         2. are registered with the Commonwealth;
-        3. adhere to the National Curriculum as determined by the [[Education Parliament]]; and
+        3. adhere to the National Curriculum as determined by the [[Parliament of Education]]; and
         4. maintain standards that are not inferior to standards at comparable public educational institutions.

 26. **Rights of children**